“To serve God by serving others”

 There is a story I read about a person who asked a missionary on why God allows so much suffering, injustice and hunger.
 The missionary replied that it's not God who allows all these things to happen, it is us.
 If all of us will only do what God wants us to do, there will a lot less suffering and hunger in this world.
 Faith in Action Ministry is our opportunity to do just that.
 Together we can make a difference.

-Since we started the Faith in Action Ministry Bonbon UCCP has grown quite a bit.
+Since we started the Faith in Action Ministry, Bonbon UCCP has grown quite a bit.
 The youth and the children population has tripled.
 Yes, money is still a struggle, but they are getting by.
-During this trip one of our projects was to repair the roof and gutters.
 Since the church income barely covers the monthly expenses, they have no money for anything else.
-The day we arrived it was raining hard and we saw buckets all over the place trying to contain the water.
-Everyone was scrambling to mop and dry the floor.
-I found out that they had been working and cleaning the church for a few days in preparation for our arrival, but when we got there the floor was all muddy and wet.
-Fixing the roof and the gutter was a huge accomplishment.
-They can finally concentrate on worship and fellowship on Wednesday, Saturdays and Sundays during the rainy days.
+With our help they can finally concentrate on worship and fellowship on Wednesday, Saturdays and Sundays during the rainy days.
 We also implemented 2 other projects: setup of a Christian Education Center in a place called Baungon at the Baviera Neri residence.
 Baungon is a remote mountain area outside of Cagayan de Oro City.
 It usually takes about 3 hours to travel there by jeepney (if it’s not raining), but if it is, would take about 8 hours because the road by the river gets easily flooded and becomes dangerous.
 Over 40 children attend Bible study regularly and normally would do their activities on the ground because there is no floor and on boxes as their makeshift tables.
 Our mission provided them with new tables, benches, shelving, materials and supplies.
 We also pledged to provide snacks every week as some of the kids walk for over an hour.
 The second was to remodel the church kitchen and start a monthly feeding program, called Full Belly.
-The Faith in Action Team will host a meal at the church every 3rd Sunday of the month after the service.
-The area where the church is located will not be short of hungry people, especially children.
-The program kicked off July 19 and it was a big success.
+The area where the church is located is not short of hungry people, especially children.
+This program has been as a big success.

 My friends at Calvary, there are so many similar stories like this.
 Just know that your support is really impacting people’s lives on that side of the world.
 That’s why we are so thankful for your continuing support.

 If you would like to support this mission work, a Domestic Non-Profit Corporation licensed by the State of Washington for charitable purposes has been established.
 100% of each donation goes to Faith in Action Ministry and qualifies as a tax deduction.
 Donations from individual donors may be sent as designated to a specific project: Scholars, Full Belly, Baungon CE Center, Bonbon Support, or Where Most Needed.
-Please send to: Faith in Action Ministry, c/o Neil Quilo, 8504 205th STREET CT E, Spanaway, WA 98387-5355.
+Please send to: Faith in Action Ministry, c/o Neil Quilo, 8509 125th St. Ct.
+E., Puyallup, WA 98373.
 Thank you so much!